unm-hscl/ajthor-ortiz-CDC2021/README.md

 ### Repeatability Instructions

-The main entry points for the code are located in the rood directory and are labeled `run_unit_tests.m` and `run_perf_tests.m`.
+The main entry points for the code are located in the root directory and are labeled `run_unit_tests.m` and `run_perf_tests.m`.
 These scripts run the unit tests and performance tests for the code and should serve as the main repeatability files.